timofey256/tripla/README.md

-Tripla is a trip planner that helps to find the cheapest trip within given dates through given cities.
+Tripla is a trip planner that helps to find the cheapest trip through multiple cities on given dates.

-Dependecies:
-1) PuppeteerSharp (to retrieve HTML from dynamically generated pages).
-2) HtmlAgilityPack (to parse HTML)